 The Rhodesian security forces launched several operations into Mozambique to attack ZANLA and ZIPRA camps in the country.
 In return a Woolworth's department store in Salisbury was bombed by liberation forces in September of 1977.
 The Rhodesian government also began to support the Mozambican rebel group called Mozambican National Resistance (RENAMO) which would help fuel the Civil war in that country.
 In 1977 and 1978 over a thousand Zimbabwean refugees in Mozambique were killed by Rhodesian forces.
 ZIPRA forces, in return, shot down two civilian planes one in 1978 and one in 1979 killing 107 people in total.

 In March 1978 some of the so-called moderate black political leadership such as Abel Muzorewa and Ndabaningi Sithole, made what was called “the Internal Settlement” with Ian Smith and the Rhodesian regime.
 The agreement basically stated that there would be national elections held where all white people and some black people could vote for a new national government.
 This election was held about a year after the agreement was made.
-In March 1979 Abel Muzorewa and his United African National Council (UANC) won the elections and Muzorewa became Prime Minister.
-Rhodesia got a new flag and was now renamed Zimbabwe-Rhodesia, although the new country remained unrecognised internationally.
+In March 1979 Abel Muzorewa and his United African National Council (UANC) won the elections and Muzorewa became Prime Minister, although the new country remained unrecognised internationally.
 The entire Internal Settlement was condemn by the United Nations.

 After the elections the new government began negotiations with the various parties fighting for national liberation.
 The most important of which where ZANU and ZAPU.
 These negotiations led to what is called the “Lancaster House Agreement” which was signed on 21 December 1979.
 All the various militias would return to Zimbabwe and stay in camps supervised British soldiers and as soon as possible Zimbabwe would hold new national elections.
 In return for independence the new government would wait ten years before beginning any land reforms in Zimbabwe, and that all land transfers would be on the basis of a willing buyer/willing seller principle.
 Elections were held in February 1980 and ZANU won a decisive victory.
 Robert Mugabe then became the first Prime Minister of an independent Zimbabwe.
 ZAPU under Joshua Nkomo came in second with about a third of ZANU's votes.
 The two parties decided to enter into a coalition to ensure national cohesion and to avoid any violence between ZANU and ZAPU.